nastirlex/Catering-Dishes-Helper-android-app/README.md

 # Catering-Dishes-Helper-android-app
-Catering and dishes recommendation app wih recommendation system
+Catering and dishes selection app with recommendation system and artificial intelligence